bravecollective/neucore-mumble-plugin/README.md

 ### Permissions

-All groups of anyone who creates a Mumble account in Neucore are added to the Mumble server.
+All Neucore groups of anyone who connects to Mumble are added to the server.
 They are then available as groups in the ACL configuration.

 Accounts that are members of the "banned" group (configurable ID from the plugin configuration data) cannot connect to Mumble.